Mooninaut/LearningAid/LearningAid/readme.txt

   Click the close box or middle-click on the titlebar to close the window.

 Action Buttons
-  Left- or right-click to perform the action.
+  * Left- or right-click to perform the action.
-  Middle-click to dismiss a button.
+  * Middle-click to dismiss a button.
 Dismissing the only button closes the window.
-  Shift-click on a button to create a chat link or paste the ability name into the macro window.
+  * Shift-click on a button to create a chat link or paste the ability name into the macro window.
+  * Ctrl-click on a button to ignore the spell on it when searching for missing actions.

 Slash Command Reference